Sandro Silva (footballer): Career

-On 10 February 2010 Botafogo reduce the time for sign the midfielder of Palmeiras, the player would arrive on loan until May 2011.
+On 10 February 2010, Botafogo reduce the time for sign the midfielder of Palmeiras, the player would arrive on loan until May 2011.
 However, in the summer 2010 he was snapped by Málaga CF for a transfer fee of €2.2 million.

 During the next summer, he was loaned back to Brazil.
 This time to Internacional with an option to buy for €2 million after the season.

 Position

-He plays as a defensive midfielder, but can play also as a central midfielder or also as a right back.
+Silva played as a defensive midfielder, but could also play as a central midfielder or a right back.